Scatterometry Logo Scatterometry Text

 • Reference:

-• IFREMER/CERSAT, 1998: Mean Surface Wind Fields from the ERS-AMI and ADEOS-NSCAT Microwave Scatterometers, 91/08/05 to 98/03/01.
-A contribution to WOCE, a CD-ROM published for the WOCE conference, Halifax, Canada, May 1998.
+• IFREMER/CERSAT, 1998: Mean Surface Wind Fields from the ERS-AMI and ADEOS-NSCAT Microwave Scatterometers, 91/08/05 - 98/03/01.
+A contribution - WOCE, a CD-ROM published for the WOCE conference, Halifax, Canada, May 1998.

 Kelly, Caruso and Dickinson maps of Tropical Pacific pseudostress fields

 Pseudostress maps were prepared by objectively averaging NSCAT data over the tropical Pacific Ocean.
-The daily maps are gridded to 1 degree, with resolutions of 5 days and 2 degrees.
+The daily maps are gridded - 1 degree, with resolutions of 5 days and 2 degrees.
 Reference height is 10m.
 A table describing this and other gridded products is at the top of this page.

 • Deliverables:

-Data: Daily gridded pseudostress maps (in monthly files)
+Data - Daily gridded pseudostress maps (in monthly files)

-• Where to Get the Data:
+• Where - Get the Data -

 Please contact suzanne@apl.washington.edu